 The field experience and student teaching components of the teacher education program typically occur through a fall-spring sequence across an academic year via our Liaison School Model.
 Liaison schools are Western New York preK-12 schools with whom we have relationships to work collaboratively to provide intensive, mentored field experience and student teaching opportunities for our students preparing to become intellectually-curious, critically-reflective, and practically-informed educators for the profession of teaching.
-For additional information about our approach to field experience and student teaching, please refer to our Guide to Field Experience and Student Teaching.

 Early Childhood (birth-grade 2) and Childhood (grades 1-6)